SimonCropp/ExtendedFluentValidation/readme.md

 <sup><a href='/src/Tests/SharedRuleTests.cs#L37-L53' title='Snippet source file'>snippet source</a> | <a href='#snippet-sharedrulesmodels' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 It is desirable to have the rules for `IDbRecord` defined separately, and not need to duplicate them for every implementing class.
-This can be done using Share Rules.
+This can be done using shares rules.

 Configure any shared rules at startup: